Ushosipal/rainfall_prediction/README.md

 # rainfall_prediction
-The Rainfall Prediction System is a machine learning classification project built to predict whether rainfall will occur or not using a variety of atmospheric and environmental features.
-It is developed using the Random Forest Classifier algorithm, leveraging its robustness and accuracy for weather-related predictions.
+The Rainfall Prediction System is a supervised machine learning project that aims to classify whether rainfall will occur or not based on various meteorological features.
+It uses a Random Forest Classifier and applies data preprocessing, including downsampling to handle class imbalance, ensuring more robust and unbiased predictions.